retis-org/retis/docs/index.md

 literal and can be represented in either base 10 or base 16, with the latter starting with `0x` prefix.
 All the comparison operators support numbers (both signed and unsigned).
+Bitfields are supported as well (both signed and unsigned) and they are treated as regular numbers.

 For strings only the operator *equal to* is supported, furthermore, the string must be enclosed between *quotes*.